daniel-sungwon-lee/rando/README.md

 * User can delete any of their saved random data

 **Planned Additions:**
-* User can rearrange the order of saved data
+* User can re-arrange the order of saved data
 * User can get a random recipie by clicking button

 **What I Learned From Working on This Project:**